 After observing the old man and his wife – and listening to my driver’s explanations – this, according to my understanding, is ROUGHLY how salt is made according to the Balinese tradition.

 The couple are following methods that have been handed down through generations.
-It is all but unlikely, however, that this craft will survive into the next generation.
+However, it is very unlikely that this craft will survive into the next generation.

 My apologies if I’ve mixed things up a bit.
 This is just to give you an idea of how it’s done.